-That penultimate one presumably could have been for me, but there was really nothing to figure out.
+That penultimate was for me, but there was really nothing to figure out.

 The last text read, "He's going to text you my number" with the "he" being me, but alas, Cedric continued to plead the fifth.
 I finally went for the Hail Mary and pulled up her Instagram, something she had told me to do in an earlier strategy phase but had concluded that simply showing him her name would be enough.
 Handing him the phone one last time, he scrolled through the pics before saying “I don't know her” one last time.
 The thing is, you don't look at texts and names and pics of a person that many times and simply say that.
 You ask, "Who the hell are you, dude who is showing me all of this?"
 It was the kind of non-dealing with a situation that Cybil herself was doing in a way, though who knows what had transpired before that night o mak